 Two of the biggest decommissioning projects – Canadian Natural Resources’ Ninian and TAQA’s Cormorant – will begin after 2023.
 The complexity and size of larger projects like these will drive the UK’s overall decommissioning bill upwards.

 3. Who will foot the bill for the UK’s oldest rigs?

 Over £17 billion will be spent on UK decommissioning by 2029 – twice that of any other country.
 Who bears the liability for these decommissioning costs?
 The UK North Sea has seen a spate of deal activity, especially in the last few years.
 Companies were able to claim tax relief for decommissioning fields before transferrable tax history (TTH) was introduced, provided that they had generated taxable profits.
 UK legislation offers additional tax relief on decommissioning costs by allowing the tax histories of fields to be transferred from seller to buyer.
 The mechanism is specifically designed to enable buyers of primarily late-life assets to realise the full value of decommissioning tax relief.
-It’s hoped that this will narrow the gap between buyers and sellers and will make the industry more attractive to new buyers.
+The industry hopes that this will narrow the gap between buyers and sellers and will make oil and gas more attractive to new buyers.

 It’s too early to tell whether new legislation is a game-changer for merger and acquisition activity in the UK North Sea, but we’ll be watching its effects closely.